adisonhuang/AndroidApiDemos/README.md

 # AndroidApiDemos

-Fork from [Google Android ApiDemos](https://android.googlesource.com/platform/development/+/master/samples/ApiDemos), make it can build by gradle and run.
+A fork of [Google's Android ApiDemos](https://android.googlesource.com/platform/development/+/master/samples/ApiDemos) application, make it can build by gradle and run.